github-education-resources/classroom/README.md

 ##### Building the docker images

-Open a command prompt or terminal window in the project folder, then type `docker-compose -f docker-compose.sc.yaml up --build` to build all of the developent environment.
+Open a command prompt or terminal window in the project folder, then type `docker-compose -f docker-compose.sc.yml up --build -d` to build all of the development environment.
 This might take a while!
 Go get some coffee.

 ##### Setting up the environment

-If all went well up above, you should be able to type `docker-compose -f docker-compose.sc.yaml ps` and see 5 different services running on your computer.
-The dev environment is called `classroom_rubyrails`.
-The easiest way to launch that environment is with `docker attach classroom_rubyrails` and then press enter (sometimes twice) at which point you should get a command prompt.
-Type 'script/setup-sc' or `bash script/setup-sc` to run the setup script.
-After the script has run, press Ctrl-P then Ctrl-Q to detach from the development environment (on a Mac it might be Cmd-P then Cmd-Q)

-After this point, you should be able to follow the steps below, starting with `Development environment variables`.
-For any other scripts you want to run, you will need to use `docker attach classroom_ruby` before running them
+If all went well up above, you should be ready!
+Type `docker attach classroom_ruby` to attach to your new, virual linux environment that is all ready to go, then follow the setup instructions that start in the next section.
+You can edit all of the files in the project directly on your regular machine with the editor of your choice - the dev environment will see them internally and adjust accordingly!

+##### Shutting the environment down and restarting

+If you are done working on the code and want to shutdown the envrionment, use `docker-compose -f docker-compose.sc.yml down` to take it down.
+Later, use `docker-compose -f docker-compose.sc.yml up -d` to bring it back up, followed by `docker attach classroom_ruby` to get back in.

-#### macOS (Native installation)
+### macOS (Native installation)

 If you're using macOS and running the Homebrew package manager you're all set to go!
 Head down to [Setup Classroom](#setup-github-classroom)

-#### Linux (Native installation)
+### Linux (Native installation)

 ##### Installing Docker and Docker Compose